XiyuanWu/Application_of_Python/README.md

     <img src="./Element/arrows.png" width="15" style="height:auto;">
 </a>

-**Projects**: Simple Mean Prediction and Moving Mean Prediction for predicting the number of commuters and defaulted companies.
+**Projects**: RFM user stratification, simple Mean Prediction and Moving Mean Prediction for predicting the number of commuters and defaulted companies.

 *Notes: To be reviewed.*